 2. DIP (Dual Inline Package)

-This process involves an advanced capacitor installing machine and manual insertion of larger components such as 24-pin connectors, input/output ports, capacitors, and others.
 Before a motherboard is ready for testing, it has to pass the manual inspection to ensure that the components are properly installed.

 4. Packaging and Distribution